pearlxcore/Shopee-Autobuy-Bot/README.md

 ## ShopeeAutobuyBot

+Shopee Autobuy Bot is automation program for Shopee website.
+It uses [Selenium Framework](https://www.selenium.dev/) for the automation process.

 I decided to make this project open source.

 To use this you need to log into the program.
 Mail me at sab@pxcore.net to 'register'.